-- (i) looked after children or previously looked after children (see note 2 further below); - (ii) children with an exceptional and professionally supported medical or social need for a place at this school (note 3); - (iii) children whose parent/carer is a faithful and committed member of another Major Faith (note 7) and are resident within the parish boundaries of St John on Bethnal Green or St James the Less, Bethnal Green.
-Written evidence of that commitment to their Faith will be required at the time of application on the school's Supplementary Information Form which must be returned to the school; this evidence must be endorsed by your religious leader. - (iv) children who will have a qualifying sibling (see note 5) in the school at the time of admission; - (v) children in order of nearness of the home to the school (see note 6).
+(i) looked after children or previously looked after children (see note 2 further below);

+(ii) children with an exceptional and professionally supported medical or social need for a place at this school (note 3);

+(iii) children whose parent/carer is a faithful and committed member of another Major Faith (note 7) and are resident within the parish boundaries of St George-in-the-East.
+Written evidence of that commitment to their Faith will be required at the time of application on the school's Supplementary Information Form which must be returned to the school; this evidence must be endorsed by your religious leader.

+(iv) children who will have a qualifying sibling (see note 5) in the school at the time of admission;

+(v) children in order of nearness of the home to the school (see note 6).